Behind the stripes: What 3 NHL officials enjoy off the ice - WHIZ News

 RYAN DAISY

 Daisy embraces the pressure of making important calls when games matter most.
-After the the Stanley Cup awarded. he also cherishes quiet time out in the open.
+After the Stanley Cup is awarded, he also cherishes quiet time out in the open.
 Being on water — frozen and otherwise — is Daisy’s comfort zone.

 “When I’m on the boat and with my closest friends and with my family members, I just feel beyond relaxed,” he said.
 “I don’t feel like any eyes are on me.
 No one’s judging me, and I’m not being picked apart and I can just really kind of sit back and relax and not even think about hockey.”

-The Boston-area native, who now lives with his wife in Montreal, has already worked more than 400 regular-season and playoff games since being promoted to a full-time linesman.
-Listening to music and podcasts while working out helps relieve stress, though Daisy over the past couple of seasons has gotten better about leaving his hotel on the road to explore cities.
+The Boston-area native, who now lives with his wife in Montreal, already has worked more than 400 regular-season and playoff games since being promoted to a full-time linesman.
+Listening to music and podcasts while working out helps relieve stress, though Daisy has gotten better about leaving his hotel on the road to explore cities.

 Daisy says he can remember the biggest call he blew in his career.
 It was the first round of the ECHL playoffs, and he and the two referees missed a match penalty, with the player who should’ve been ejected scoring the tying goal.